Shaam Dhalay

 Shaam Dhalay is a Pakistani romance drama film directed and produced by Santosh Kumar.

 It was the only film that Kumar ever directed and produced.
-Kumar also played the lead role opposite Sabiha Khanum.
+Santosh Kumar also played the lead role opposite Sabiha Khanum.
 The music of the film was composed by Rashid Attre.

 Although a commercially average film of the year 1960, it became popular due to Ghulam Mustafa Tabassum's ghazal Sau Baar Chaman Mehka, Sau Baar Bahar Aaee, performed by Naseem Begum for the film.

-The film won 4 Nigar Awards, at annual award ceremony.
+The film won 4 Nigar Awards, at the annual Nigar Awards ceremony.